libero/article-store/README.md

 [![License][License badge]][License]
 [![Slack][Slack badge]][Libero Community Slack]

-This app provides a hypermedia API for storing articles ().
+This app provides a HTTP API for creating, maintaining and reading articles.

-An article is an RDF graph, where the root node is a [`http://schema.org/Article`][schema:Article].
+An article is an [RDF graph][RDF 1.1 Primer], where the root node is a [`http://schema.org/Article`][schema:Article].

 It uses the [Hydra vocabulary], and follows the [Libero API specification].